lambdaclass/ethrex_l2_hub/README.md

   - **Docker**: Use `http://host.docker.internal:5555` to access the host's ethrex node from within the container
   - The Vite dev server proxies requests to avoid CORS issues

-- **`VITE_L1_BRIDGE_ADDRESS`**: No longer required.
-The L1 bridge address is now dynamically fetched from the ethrex node's health endpoint at startup.
-The app will retry until the bridge contract is deployed and available.

 ## Features

 ### L1 ↔ L2 Bridge